 Why parents hate to mess with nap time…

 When your baby won’t sleep you’ll buy any gadget to help.
-Here is our review of the 4Moms Rockaroo video from when Lena was just weeks old (my ovaries can’t cope with how little she was).
-This is our most-viewed YouTube video with 174,000 views at the time of writing this.
+Here is our review of the 4Moms Rockaroo from when Lena was just weeks old (my ovaries can’t cope with how little she was).
+This is our most-viewed YouTube video with over 246,000 views at the time of writing this.

 So there you have it, my top posts on surviving when your kids don’t sleep through the night.
 I hope that you find these helpful, if you did please share the post with other parents you know who are struggling or pin it on Pinterest.
 And hang in there – I promise it gets easier, you’ve got this.
 If you are struggling with your children’s sleep please feel free to chat to me in the comments.
 I reply to every comment on the blog.

 43 positive affirmations for bedtime